Cloud-SPAN/prenomics02-command-line/_episodes/03-redirection.md

 > {: .solution}
 {: .challenge}

-The identifier line immediately precedes the nucleotide sequence for each read in a FASTQ file.
-We may also want to inspect the quality scores associated with each of these reads.
-To get all of this information, we will return the line immediately before each match and the two lines immediately after each match.
+To get all of the information about this read, we will return the line immediately before each match and the two lines immediately after each match.

 We can use the `-B` argument for grep to return a specific number of lines before